 At the sites, the switch to energy-saving technologies such as solar energy, geothermal and biomass has led to lower CO2 emissions from lighting, IT, heating and air-conditioning.
 Our employees actively contribute to climate protection.
 An energy experiment at our Hamburg location showed that our employees were able to save more than 20 percent of energy by conscious behaviour.

-OTTO aims to increase the proportion of sustainable cotton, including from the Cotton made in Africa initiative, in its own brands from currently 16 percent.
-In the year 2020 it will be 100 percent.
+OTTO aims to increase the proportion of sustainable cotton, including from the Cotton made in Africa initiative, in its own brands.
+By the year 2020 OTTO will adjust the needed cotton contingent for the production of our own-brand assortment to 100 per cent sustainable cotton.
 In our furniture ranges, our target is to have 100 percent of the products made from FSC wood by 2020.

 OTTO also promotes responsible shopping choices with the landing page Initiative Zukunft, which has been permanently embedded on the homepage otto.de.
 Initiative Zukunft informs about our commitment to sustainability and carries more than 16,500 sustainable products.
 The landing page provides information about OTTO's sustainability commitment, offering opportunities for dialogue and access to the sustainable assortment at otto.de.
 A special labelling system of six ‘ECO’ seals - Engagement, Bio, Recycling, Energie, Vital and Ressource - provides information about each item’s sustainability and background.
 Initiative Zukunft enables our customers to send a message when they place an order.

 OTTO uses the most widespread social media channels to communicate with customers and other interested people on the topic of sustainability.
-To this end, we have launched cooperations with established Corporate Social Responsibility (CSR) platforms in the online sphere: Utopia.de, betterplace.org and savemynature.com.
+To this end, we have launched cooperations with established Corporate Social Responsibility (CSR) platforms in the online sphere: Utopia.de and betterplace.org.
 On the OTTO Facebook fan page, these channels are bundled under the heading ‘Eco Communities’.

 Incidentally, OTTO was practicing these principles long before concepts such as ethical consumption and corporate responsibility had become buzzwords.
 For more than 25 years now, Dr. Michael Otto has made environmental protection an established corporate goal, thereby laying a solid foundation for OTTO’s comprehensive commitment to sustainability.